Discreet Confidential Consultation (213) 374-3952

 Another thing that they can use is a medical expert.
 So, if the person got a SART exam where a doctor and a nurse check to see if there's anything consistent with being forcibly raped, there's a whole exam done with pictures.

-If any of that is consistent with what the person is saying, obviously that would be good evidence, and they could also call a medical expert like a SART nurse to testify to what they saw, give an opinion as to whether or not they think there's some trauma there, whether or not the person was raped.
+If any of that is consistent with what the person is saying, obviously, that would be good evidence.
+They could also call a medical expert like a SART nurse to testify to what they saw and give an opinion as to whether or not they think there's some trauma there, whether or not the person was raped.
 There must be penetration to be charged with a California rape case.

 Prior Sexual-Related Acts